• Episodes

 Directions via Google Maps

 ewark Castle was built by Alexander, Bishop of Lincoln, between the years 1125 and 1135.
 Alexander also built the castles at Sleaford and Banbury.
 King Stephen arrested Alexander in June of 1139 believing that castle building should not be something done by the church.
 Alexander handed over the castles to Stephen after being imprisoned and forced to live on bread and water.
-It was at Newark that king John died in October 1216.
+It was at Newark that King John died in October 1216.
 John had seen his treasures sink in the Wash and at the Cistercian house at Swineshead, reportedly poisoned.
 John moved from there to Newark where he died.
 William Marshal rallied an army at Newark to free the city of Lincoln from the Dauphin Louis.
-The castle was largely rebuilt in the reign of Henry III.
+The castle was largely rebuilt in the reign of King Henry III.

 Location